 Big house = big mortgage.
 Use 2008 as a brutal reminder that real estate can go down, sometimes overnight.
 There is always the possibility your home will decrease.
 Historically home rates have increased 3-5% per year but there is still is a chance of your home declining in value.
 If you bought in 2008 you probably over paid and nearly ten years later it might be back to the original amount you bought the house.
 But it still might be below.
 This is a risk of homeownership, it sucks no question.

 If you overspend on the house you will have a large mortgage payment.
-By overextending yourself you might be cash poor and potentially not saving enough elsewhere.
+By overextending yourself you might be cash poor and potentially not be saving enough elsewhere.
 A high mortgage can lead to not saving enough for your future retirement or not saving towards other goals.

 Rule: Don’t spend more than 30% of income on housing costs!